gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_2_send_ble_commands.md

 The next command we will be sending is
 [Set Video Resolution]({% link specs/ble.md %}#commands-quick-reference).
 This is used to change the value of the Video Resolution setting.
 It is important to note that this only affects **video** resolution (not photo).
 Therefore, the Video Preset Group must be active in order for it to succeed.
 This can be done either manually through the camera UI or by sending [Load Preset Group](#load-preset-group).

+{% tip %}
-> Additionally, this resolution only affects the current video preset.
+This resolution only affects the current video preset.
 Each video preset can have its own independent values for video resolution.
+{% endtip %}

 Here are some of the byte level commands for various video resolutions.